Jam99/The-Lucky-Wheel-Hackathon-web-game-/README.md

 # The-Lucky-Wheel-Hackathon
 Design and development in progress.
-The game itself will be available at game.matejambor.com but will not be accessable for the public during the development.
+The demo is available at game.matejambor.com but it's still just a prototype.

 Lucky wheel spin APIs:
 - IndexedDB